FREE delivery in the contiguous US!

 1. Spectator Seating

-If you have an expansive backyard, go for a deep seating modular sectional you can reconfigure to meet partygoers’ needs—from forming a straight path to the buffet table to easy bathroom access.
-If you have a petite patio, set up a few folding Adirondacks and matching side tables.
-If you only host the occasional backyard bash, this allows for more flexibility.
-Once the party’s over, you can put the chairs in storage and move the tables out of the way.
+If you have an expansive backyard, go for a deep seating modular sectional you can reconfigure to meet partygoers’ needs.
+For a petite patio, set up a few folding Adirondacks and matching side tables.
+Try this setup for more flexibility if you only host the occasional backyard bash.

 2. Create a Stadium Aesthetic